gabeweng/gabeweng.github.io/_posts/2020-09-01-vscode-on-colab.md

     ![](/images/colab-code-step-2.png){:.align-center}

-5. Now you will get an access to the editor interface and can use it to work on python files.
+5. Now you will get access to the editor interface and can use it to work on python files.

     ![](/images/colab-code-step-3.png){:.align-center}